 Over the following years, we developed our service offering, moving into website design and build, branding projects for larger corporates and large print-based projects.

-We took on more staff with Charlotte joining us in 2012 to work in the print department, followed by Vaughn in the digital department in 2012, Laurence in 2013 and Andy in 2015.
+We took on more staff with Charlotte joining us in 2012 to work in the print department, followed by Vaughn in the digital department in 2012 and Andy in 2015.
 More recent additions to the team are Kelly and Lizzie (at the time of writing, so new she’s not got her page yet).

 So from humble beginnings over two decades ago, myself, Chris and Mark have taken what was just an idea at University and turned it into a successful design agency that works with clients internationally.